-Each day you are in your fieldwork site, you will keep a journal of what you have observed, practices you appreciate, and questions you've considered.
-For two of your minimum five field experience days you will complete a "Critical Incidents Reflections and Images" (CIRI) (see Appendix B) and be ready to discuss this in our class.
-As a part of each CIRI you must include a related artifact and/or image.
+Each day you are in your fieldwork site, you will record field notes of what you have observed, practices you appreciate, and questions you've considered.
+Three of the most significant instances or episodes will be logged as "Critical Incidents Reflections and Images" (CIRI) (see Appendix B).
+Follow the specific guidelines for these incidents as you record them and even be ready to discuss these in our class.
+As a part of each CIRI you should include a related artifact and/or image, which may be a picture/drawing of the incident, or an artifact that helps illustrate the episode (e.g. document handed out to students).
 At the end of your field experience, you will use your journal and these CIRI forms to prepare a "Field Experience Report."
-In this paper (a maximum of four double-spaced pages), you will analyze your notes in order to discuss how curricula, instructional methods, and school culture influenced student success in the setting(s) you observed.
-This report must also include images, examples, and evidence from your field experience to illustrate the conclusions you draw.
+In this paper (a maximum of five double-spaced pages), you will analyze your notes in order to discuss how curricula, instructional methods, and school culture influenced student success in the setting(s) you observed.
+This report should also include images, examples, and evidence from your field experience to illustrate the conclusions you draw.